henriquebelias/henriquebelias/README.md

 My name is Henrique Brito Elias, i'm from Anápolis, Goiás, Brasil.
 Started learning web development in 2020 at [Trybe](https://www.betrybe.com/).

-My main stacks are HTML, CSS, Javascript (React and Angular) in front-end and Node (Express) in back-end.
+My main stacks are HTML, CSS, Javascript / Typescript (React and Angular) in front-end and Node (Express) in back-end.
 But i also study Java (Spring), Python and a little bit of Dart (Flutter)

 [LinkedIn](https://www.linkedin.com/in/henrique-brito-elias/)